Ironman Los Cabos race #656

 “are you doing a fucking ironman?
 That’s insane.
 You are crazy!
 Dude…It’s a REALLY BIG DEAL.”

 Am I freaked out?
 No, but in the mornings I am usually very calm and have a hard time believing I am doing this and in the evenings I am pumped up and visualize myself in the race.
 Even though I’ve done my research I don’t think I fully understand the concept of what I am going to do.
 Perhaps I’m a little naive.
 I have very little experience, embrace the newness and feel ready to navigate learning curves.
 From what I read people go through breakdowns and breakthroughs in their Ironman training.
 I get that.
 The only thing I can compare that concept to though is business.
 You generally come out even stronger after a breakdown.
 Can I do it?
 I don’t even know.
 Right now I know that I couldn’t but with training and preparation I think I can.
-I will do everything I am capable of for the next half year to make sure that I make it to Los Cabos, cross the finish line of the greatest race I will ever compete in, and become an Ironman, I promise to put in long days of training, I will adjust my nutrition, I will hydrate, and I continue to learn along the way.
+I will do everything I am capable of for the next half year to make sure that I make it to Los Cabos, cross the finish line of the greatest race I will probably ever compete in, and become an Ironman.
+I promise to put in long days of training, adjust my nutrition, and I continue to learn along the way.
 I will stay committed to my yoga practice which is an essential part of my training.
 Yoga will play a big roll in preparing myself mentally and physically along with decreasing recover time and reducing the chances of injury.
 The triathlon slogan really should be SWIM…BIKE…RUN…YOGA.

 If you’re an Ironman I am open to suggestions and I’d love to hear from you.
 Sports are in some ways about discovery, right?
 I look forward to learning and discovering as much as possible through the Ironman.
 Athletes have until midnight, 17 hours, to complete the event.
 Right now I’m on the 16:59 plan.